sasjs/cli.sasjs.io/docs/compile.md

 ## Compile Single File

-Instead of compiling whole project, you can compile single file.
+Instead of compiling an entire project, you can compile a single file.

 ### Syntax